-If a metallic sphere rolls on a wooden plane, both will undergo deformations in the area of mutual contact, but the deformation of the plane-represented in Figure 1.1 by the arc \widehat{AB} which subtends an angle λ at the centre of the sphere-should be more pronounced than that experienced by the sphere itself as metal is stiffer than wood.
-The mutual interaction will be located in the small contact zone around the arcs \widehat{AB} of the sphere and $\widehat{A'B'}$ of the plane, but if we consider that λ will have to be very small we will be able to symbolise them by means of two vectors applied in B and B'.
+If a metal sphere rolls over a wooden plane both will undergo deformation in the mutual contact zone, but the deformation of the plane - represented in Figure 1.1 by the arc $\widehat{A'B'}$ subtending an angle $\lambda$ at the centre of the sphere should be more pronounced than that experienced by the sphere itself as the metal is stiffer than the wood.
+The mutual interaction will be located in the small contact zone around the arcs $\widehat{AB}$ of the sphere and $\widehat{A'B'}$ of the plane, but if we consider that $\lambda$ should be very small, we can symbolise it by means of two vectors applied at B and B'.
 In pure rolling without sliding, points A and A' must remain at relative rest, while B' sinks as the sphere rolls to the right.
 Therefore the sphere is transferring its kinetic energy to the plane by working on it through a force applied at B'.
 We will refer to Figure 1.2 below.
 In it we can see that $\beta = \lambda/2$ as the sides that form both angles are perpendicular to each other.